-Jessica Lange Won't Do 'American Horror Story' Again & I'm Sobbing
+Jessica Lange Said She's Done With 'American Horror Story' & I'm Sobbing

 One of the exciting aspects of American Horror Story is how each season serves up a completely new, self-contained tale.
 But amid all that change, fans of the long-running series still consider a prominent troupe of its core actors as the beating heart of the show.
 Sadly, though, it sounds like one of the most beloved AHS stars is moving on from the horror series for good.
 Jessica Lange won't do American Horror Story again, according to her recent interview with Entertainment Weekly, so fans will have to stop holding out hope for her big return.